abhinav200912/wine-quality-prediction/README.md

 To experiment with different classification methods to see which yields the highest accuracy.

 To determine which features are the most indicative of a good quality wine.

+By looking into the details, we can see that good quality wines have higher levels of alcohol on average, have a lower volatile acidity on average, higher levels of sulphates on average, and higher levels of residual sugar on average.